 def include_object(object, name, type, reflected, compare_to):

 if type == "table" and name in exclude_tables:

 return False

 else:

 return True

 def run_migrations_online(): """Run migrations in 'online' mode.

-In this scenario we need to create an Engine '''
+In this scenario we need to create an Engine

+and associate a connection with the context.

+'''